Vote for Change,

 That complacency is exactly how one-party rule survives.

-In a major upset, Reform was elected — proving that when people turn out, change happens.
+proving that when people turn out, change happens.

 Forest Hall can do the same.